The Budget Decision at a Glance — 12 May 2026

 Change 1 — Negative Gearing: New Builds and Affordable Housing Only from 1 July 2027

-From 1 July 2027, negative gearing — offsetting investment property losses against salary or other income — will be restricted to newly built properties and properties forming part of government-backed affordable housing programs.
+From 1 July 2027, negative gearing on residential property — offsetting rental losses against salary or other income — will be restricted to newly built properties and properties forming part of government-backed affordable housing programs.
+Shares, ETFs, commercial property and other non-residential assets are not affected — negative gearing on those continues under existing rules.
 The cut-off is 7:30pm AEST tonight.
-There are three groups of investors:
+There are three groups of residential property investors:

 Which Group Are You In? — Negative Gearing